Internally-Convex Drawings of Outerplanar Graphs in Small Area: Abstract

 \section{Abstract}

 A well-known result by Kant [{\em Algorithmica}, 1996] implies that $n$-vertex outerplane graphs admit embedding-preserving planar straight-line grid drawings where the internal faces are convex polygons in $O(n^{2})$ area.
 In this paper, we present an algorithm to compute such drawings in $O(n^{1.5})$ area.
 We also consider outerplanar drawings in which the internal faces are required to be strictly-convex polygons.
-In this setting, we consider outerplanar graphs whose weak dual is a path and give a drawing algorithm that achieves $\Theta(nk^2)$ area, where $k$ is the maximum size of an internal facial~cycle.
+In this setting, we provide a $\Theta(nk^2)$ area bound for $n$-vertex outerplanar graphs whose weak dual is a path and whose maximum face size is $k$ and a $\Theta(nd^2)$ area bound for $n$-vertex outerplanar graphs whose diameter is bounded by $d$.